Information for prospective partners

 - Leverage: Double the value of your available research funding – your health research dollars will go further with 100% of your contribution going towards co-funding an award.

 - Connections: Build relationships with researchers in your field and help them understand research challenges in your area.
 Connect your stakeholders and donors to the research they support.

 - Flexibility: We identify researchers who align with your needs and priorities, and then you make the decision as to who you co-fund.

-- NEW!
-Health Professional-Investigator Award
+- Health Professional-Investigator (HP-I) awards

-Innovation to Commercialization Award (I2C)
+- Innovation to Commercialization (I2C) awards

-MSFHR Health Professional-Investigator Award (HP-I)
+Health Professional-Investigator (HP-I) awards

-New for 2017: Health Professional-Investigator awards support licensed health professionals to develop and advance research, in addition to their clinical work, with the goal to reduce the gap between health research and its implementation within the health system.
+The HP-I Program supports licensed health professionals to develop and advance research, in addition to their clinical work, with the goal to reduce the gap between health research and its implementation within the health system.
 With their time protected to focus on research, award recipients are able to link their practical knowledge in the care and treatment of patients to aspects of health research in your field of interest that will benefit the health and health system of BC.